 The UDP 3478-3481 and TCP 443 ports are used by clients to request service for audio visuals.
 A client uses these two ports to allocate UDP and TCP ports respectively to enable these media flows.
 The media flows on these ports are protected with a key that is exchanged over a TLS protected signaling channel.

 Federation Safeguards for Teams

 Federation provides your organization with the ability to communicate with other organizations to share IM and presence.
 In Teams federation is on by default.
-However, tenant admins have the ability to control this via the O365 Admin portal.
+However, tenant admins have the ability to control this via the Microsoft 365 admin center.